 For its part, there are over 600,000 facilities that fall within the control of India’s Department of Pharmaceuticals.
 And lest you think the locals may do a better job of inspection, they have just 849 inspectors according to a 2015 government report.

+It’s not just India that is making so many of our drugs today.
 Another major pharma manufacturing country is China.
 There our resources are spread even more thinly.
 Combine that with a system that effectively makes surprise inspections impossible and it is understandable why the FDA has been ineffective.

 In 2007 when bad heparin (an anticoagulant drug) made it’s way into the marketplace, between 81 and 149 Americans died.
 Many others suffered horribly but survived.
 Those drugs were manufactured by an American company in China, Scientific Protein Laboratories.
 A subsequent Congressional investigation revealed that neither the FDA nor its Chinese counterpart had ever inspected the manufacturing facility suspected of making the lethal drugs.

 Worse, the FDA doesn’t even know where all the raw materials were made.

 When fake pharma or substandard medicines are given to patients, they can prolong illness and the inconvenience, time off work and often the misery that go with it.
 Doctors and other health workers waste precious time trying out alternative treatments.
 And sometimes, people die either from the bad medicine itself or the untreated underlying illness.

 If we want to stop the countless murders caused by fake pharma.
 Let’s look at how we accomplish that.
 More inspections and are certainly a great first step.
 Pharmaceutical companies should do much more testing of the ingredients (API) they obtain from third parties as well.

 One of the best steps we can take is to encourage more whistleblowers to come forward and report fraud.
 Compliance professionals, internal auditors and those on the front lines in both API and pharmaceutical plants know where the problems are.